fastoch/JavaScript/SemVer.md

 This is how Semantic Versioning works according to the official website:
 `"package": "MAJOR.MINOR.PATCH"`

-- The MAJOR version number should be incremented when a package undergoes changes that are not backwards-compatible with previous versions
+- The MAJOR version number should be incremented when you make incompatible API changes
-- The MINOR version should be incremented when you add functionality in a backwards-compatible manner
+- The MINOR version number should be incremented when you add functionality in a backwards-compatible manner
+- The PATCH version number should be incremented when you make backwards-compatible bug fixes

+In other words:
+- PATCHes are bug fixes
+- MINORs add new features but neither of them break what worked before
+- MAJORs add changes that won't work with earlier versions

 ---
 EOF